Integration

 Quick answer

-To set up a Hermes Agent Discord bot, create a Discord application, add a bot, invite it to one private test channel, enable Message Content Intent only when the bot must read normal channel text, store the token in the active Hermes gateway profile, restart the gateway, and verify one real mention or slash command.
-Use the Web UI and hermes gateway status as checkpoints, but treat a real Discord reply in the exact channel or thread as the proof.
+To set up a Hermes Agent Discord bot, create a Discord application, add a bot, invite it to one private test channel, enable Message Content Intent only when Hermes must read normal channel text, store the token in the active Hermes gateway profile, restart the gateway, and verify one real mention or slash command in the exact channel or thread.
+Use the Web UI and hermes gateway status as checkpoints, but treat a real Discord reply as the proof.
 Choose FlyHermes when the business goal is managed Discord/mobile access without maintaining VPS, Docker, provider keys, and gateway restarts.
+The dashboard helps you inspect gateway/provider state, but a real Discord setup is only proven after a reply lands in the target channel.
+If you do not want to run the gateway, bot token, server process, and channel uptime yourself, use FlyHermes for the managed path.

 Managed cloud · API costs included · No gateway maintenance